 At 16 I began to date.
 Access to alcohol was easier to get because I dated older men.
 My second attempt at suicide, I tried to O.D. from the medication I had been prescribed for sleep.
 I was lucky my boyfriend at the time stopped me.
 Because we were fighting, my mom woke up and told my boyfriend to go.
 He expressed that I had attempted to take my own life, and her response was just go to bed and you'll be fine.
 I went to bed, but cried myself to sleep.

 I was 17 when I met my husband.
 We worked together and for the first time in my life, I looked forward to the next day.
-We were married in 1985 and had three children together.
+We were married in 1985 and have three children together.
 I was happy for the most part, but the lows hit me hard.
 My 3rd attempt was in 1988, three months after our first son was born.
 Again, I was going to end my life with pills.
 My wonderfully supported husband took me to a dr but nothing ever came from it.

 I was diagnosed in 2000 with Bipolar depression.
-It's been a hard road dealing with my emotions and my Husband and kids have had to deal with my highs, lows, my anger and suicidal thoughts.
+It's been a hard road dealing with my emotions and my Husband and kids have had to deal with my highs, lows, anger, and suicidal thoughts.
 I've been through several medications, trying to find the right concoction to help me cope with it.
 It's an endless struggle, but I keep fighting.